This section describes YAML syntax as it relates to Conjur policy. For more information about YAML files in general, seeYAML specification.

 key: value pair.

-Required: The space after the colon in a
+Always include a space after the colon in a

 - !policy owner: !group admins id: my-host-1